 Since the p-value we computed is not less than our cutoff of 0.05, our test is inconclusive.
-Also, note that the 95% confidence interval reported by the binomial test is consistent with our result; since it includes 0.5, we cannot rule out the fairness of the coin.
+Also, note that the 95% confidence interval reported by the binomial test is consistent with our result; since it includes 0.5, it is plausible that the coin is perfectly fair.